masjadaan/TechSecurityArticles/Linux/whatIsPassword/WhatIsThePassword.md

-# What is the password
+# What is the password?
 * * *

 ## Test Environment